starl441/Gitpracticev1/README.md

 # Gitpracticev1
-Purely for git practice purpose
+This repository is for practice purpose